"Her stories radiate with the quiet beauty of everyday life ... None of these stories are formulaic.

 Stories included in this collection:

-Winner of the Toronto Star Short Story Contest (twice)
+Toronto Star Short Story Contest: WINNER (Cardinal)

-Longlisted in Room Magazine's Fiction Contest
+Room Magazine's Fiction Contest: LONGLIST(The Artist)

 CONTEST JUDGES